dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 | [Powerstore Volume Performance metrics for Kubevirt Workloads](https://github.com/dell/karavi-observability/blob/main/grafana/dashboards/kubevirt/kubevirt_powerstore_metrics.json)              | Provides visibility into the overall capacity of volumes provisioned by Dell CSI PowerStore driver that are consumed by Virtual Machines, along with detailed insights into storage groups and volume IOPS.
 Also provides a drill-down that enables users to select and analyze the performance of individual volumes.  |

-In order to clone the dashboard, user can import the dashboard in Grafana, then click on `Edit` button on top right of dashboard, click on `Save as Copy` and provide appropriate title before saving it.
+In order to clone the dashboard, user can import the dashboard in Grafana, then click on `Edit` button on top right of dashboard, click on `Save as Copy` and provide appropriate title before saving it. <br>

 To add custom panels to the sample dashboard, import the dashboard into Grafana and click `Edit` in the top-right corner.
 Then select `Add` and choose the visualization panel.
 User can configure the panel by writing PromQL join queries to retrieve customized metrics.
-For example, to visualize PVC-to-VM mapping, use the following query:
+For example, to visualize PVC-to-VM mapping, use the following query: <br>
  ```terminal
 kubevirt_vmi_info * on(vmi_pod, namespace) group_left(persistentvolumeclaim) label_replace(kube_pod_spec_volumes_persistentvolumeclaims_info, "vmi_pod", "$1", "pod", "(.*)")
 ```
 This query performs a join between two metrics: kubevirt_vmi_info (providing VirtualMachineInstance details) and kube_pod_spec_volumes_persistentvolumeclaims_info (providing pod-to-PVC mapping).
-Using label_replace and PromQL’s on(...) group_left(...) matching, it enriches VMI data with PVC information from the pod specification.
+Using label_replace and PromQL’s on(...) group_left(...) matching, it enriches VMI data with PVC information from the pod specification. <br>

-More details on metrics exported by kubevirt can be found [here](https://kubevirt.io/monitoring/metrics.html#containerized-data-importer) and metrics for kube-state-metrics can be found [here](https://github.com/kubernetes/kube-state-metrics/tree/main/docs/metrics)
+More details on metrics exported by kubevirt can be found [here](https://kubevirt.io/monitoring/metrics.html#containerized-data-importer) and metrics for kube-state-metrics can be found [here](https://github.com/kubernetes/kube-state-metrics/tree/main/docs/metrics). <br>

 The following sample dashboards enable users to visualize joined metrics from kube-state-metrics and natively exposed Dell storage array metrics: